Snarvei til hovedinnholdet

 ⠀⠀⠀ • Epaulets

-⠀⠀⠀ • Belts
+⠀⠀⠀ • Belt

 In addition, we cover:

-Housing during your stay in the USA.
+– Accommodation during your stay in the US.

 If you exceed the weight limit of 90 kg and/or height limit of 188 cm for a Cessna 152, you must cover the difference of approximately USD 2700 to be able to fly in a Cessna 172.
 Other students may voluntarily upgrade to a Cessna 172.